This article was updated on 09/04/19. Happy New Years!

 Quick Door Hanger Clips Instead of Shims

-These clips are a relevantly new innovation that are so easy to use, so economical, and so simple, they will leave you scratching your head wondering why no one has thought of it before.
+These clips are a relatively new innovation that are so easy to use, so economical, and so simple, they will leave you scratching your head wondering why no one has thought of it before.
 In fact, using this product makes this a DIY project within almost anybodys reach.

 Installation is a 3-step procedure: